✔ Expert-reviewed for accuracy and completeness. Learn more

 These add-ons can help filter your home’s air and maintain optimal humidity, making air healthier and easier to breathe.

-Air filtration systems, especially those with HEPA filters, reduce allergens and pollutants and make breathing easier, while also reducing the chance of mould, asthma flair ups, and other skin and respiratory issues.
+Air filtration systems, especially those with HEPA filters, reduce allergens and pollutants and make breathing easier, while also reducing the chance of mold, asthma flair ups, and other skin and respiratory issues.
 It is important to change your air filter periodically in order to maximize the efficiency of your furnace.

 With the COVID-19 pandemic, Canadians are more concerned than ever about indoor air quality and safety.